dex4er/Pyjo/README.md

   * Main event loop which handle IO and timer events
   * Event emitter with subscriptions
   * Low level event reactor based on select(2) and poll(2)
+  * Convenient functions and classed for unicode and byte strings and lists
   * Lazy properties for objects
   * Test units with API based on Perl's Test::More and TAP protocol